Quantitative Methods in Finance: Spurious Regression, Cointegration, and Robust Inference

 \subsection{Robust regression}

-We apply robust regression methods\footnote{code: vansteenberghe\_robust\_regressions.py}.
-Table \ref{table:olspop} show the OLS regression and table \ref{table:quantpop} the quantile regressions (median) columns (1) and (2) and we also apply robust linear models with support for the M-estimators columns (3) and (4).
-We apply a dummy variable that is equal to $1$ for the outlier where French population change is higher:
+We complement OLS with robust regression methods\footnote{Code: \texttt{vansteenberghe\_robust\_regressions.py}.}.
+Table~\ref{table:quantpop} reports OLS regressions in columns (1)--(2) and robust linear models (RLM) based on M-estimators in columns (3)--(4).
+In addition, we illustrate a \emph{consensus-based} approach (RANSAC) that explicitly separates inliers from outliers.